-For uni-modal trials, we trained the classifier to discriminate between OO{same} and OO{different} (uni-modal observation, OO) and between EE{same} and EE{different} (uni-modal execution, EE).
-For cross-modal trials, we trained the classifier to discriminate between EOsame and EOdifferent (cross-modal observation, EO) and between OE{same} and OE{different} (cross-modal execution, OE).
-Classification accuracies were computed using n-fold cross-validation (see Oosterhof et al., 2016).
-In brief, data from a single run were used as the test set with data from all other runs used for the train set.
+For uni-modal trials, we trained the classifier to discriminate between OO{same} and $OO{different}$ (uni-modal observation, OO) and between EE{same} and $EE{different}$ (uni-modal execution, EE).
+For crossmodal trials, we trained the classifier to discriminate between EO{same} and $EO{different}$ (cross-modal observation, EO) and between OE{same} and OE{different} (cross-modal execution, OE).
+Classification accuracies were computed using n-fold cross validation (see Oosterhof et al., 2016).
+In brief, data from a single run was used as the test set with data from all other runs used for the train set.
 These steps were repeated for each of the six runs.
-That is, for the i-th repetition, data from the i-th run were used for testing after training on data from all other runs.
+That is, for the i-th repetition, data from the i-th run was used for testing after training on data from all other runs.
 This resulted in a prediction for each sample in the data set.
 Classification accuracies were then computed by dividing the number of correct predictions by the total number of predictions.